 Standard clerestory windows range from $1,400 to $2,500.

 Standard clerestory windows are generally 3 or more medium-sized windows.
 They will likely be double-paned and made of either vinyl, fiberglass, or wood.
 These mid-range clerestory window installations often have adjustable windows on the outer edges.

 High-end clerestory windows range from $2,500 to $4,000.

-These high-end windows will generally be made or wood or steel, and are larger than standard.
-At this price level, you can expect double- or triple-layered glass panes, with gas fills and insulation.
+These high-end windows will generally be made of wood or steel, and are larger than standard.
+At this price level, you can expect to double- or triple-layered glass panes, with gas fills and insulation.